Bronze Age Pervert: Criticism

 Political science professor C. Bradley Thompson has criticized BAP's illiberal, anti-equality, anti-American, anti-rationalist stances and considers Bronze Age Pervert and his writings to be more or less fascist in nature.
-Other (Christian) right-wing critiques, like those of Dan DeCarlo, tend to focus on the "empty aesthetics" of the youthful "BAPist" movement and it being "a deeper recrudescence of paganism" (Note: BAP adheres to a type of neopaganism he describes as "an innate sensation, a natural animism".), Evan Myers also points out that the brand of 'vitalism' that BAP promotes is a neopagan and illiberal ideology.
-Robert P. George names BAP as a noteworthy example of a novel trend of "conservative neopagan decadence" on the American right-wing.Jesse Russell notes that fundamentally, the right wing critique of "BAPism" differs little from the critique by the conventional right of the alt-right movement during Donald Trump's 2016 presidential campaign.
+Other (Christian) right-wing critiques, like those of Dan DeCarlo, tend to focus on the "empty aesthetics" of the youthful "BAPist" movement and it being "a deeper recrudescence of paganism", (Note: BAP adheres to a type of neopaganism he describes as "an innate sensation, a natural animism".)
+Evan Myers also points out that the brand of "vitalism" that BAP promotes is a neopagan and illiberal ideology.
+Robert P. George names BAP as a noteworthy example of a novel trend of "conservative neopagan decadence" on the American right-wing.
+Jesse Russell notes that fundamentally, the right wing critique of "BAPism" differs little from the critique by the conventional right of the alt-right movement during Donald Trump's 2016 presidential campaign.
 BAP is part of a cohort of right-wing intellectuals radicalizing the American conservative movement and the Republican Party according to Damon Linker in The New York Times.
 Political scientist Matt McManus writes that "BAP is not really a conservative or even a reactionary.
-In fact, he despises conservatives almost as much as he detests the Left" and argues that BAP's adherence to Nietzsche's "aristocratic radicalism" makes him better understood "as a kind of ultra-fascist of the Julius Evola stripe: someone for whom classical fascism is too democratic, too populist, and too vulgar."
+In fact, [BAP] despises conservatives almost as much as he detests the Left" and argues that BAP's adherence to Nietzsche's "aristocratic radicalism" makes him better understood "as a kind of ultra-fascist of the Julius Evola stripe: someone for whom classical fascism is too democratic, too populist, and too vulgar."
 An old Yale classmate claims that BAP aspired to become a sort of 'Slavoj Žižek of the Right', meaning a respected and influential intellectual but with a distinct popular appeal.
 Blake Smith of the University of Chicago points out the strong influence of conservative political philosopher Leo Strauss on BAP's thinking.
 Journalist Katherine Stewart documents the Straussian Claremont Institute's ongoing intellectual flirtation with BAP and broader New Right ideology in Money, Lies, and God.
 Nicolas Truong in Le Monde and Octave Larmagnac-Matheron in Philosophie Magazine make note of the close ideological proximity between BAP and the neoreactionary movement (NRx) led by Curtis Yarvin and Nick Land.
 Nicholas Low of Harvard Divinity School connects "BAP's impious brand of pseudo-philosophy" and effective accelerationism (e/acc) as ascendant strains of reactionary pseudo-Nietzschean thought that "enshrine visions of superhumanity at the heart of their worldviews: both revolve around outlandish dreams of superhuman life".

 Vassar College's Pharos project, whose mission is "to document appropriations of Greco-Roman culture by hate groups online", claims that BAP is providing the "traditionalist right wing" with a tailor-made "mythic" narrative that depends "on a toxic blend of misogyny and white supremacy, with the ancient world as its archetype and source of prestige."